Browser does not support script.

 Changes of course require careful thought and cannot be initiated without advice and formal approval.

 If you are considering a change of course, first speak to your current Course Lead or Associate Head and the Course Lead or Associate Head for the course you want to join.
+If you are unsure where to find this information, contact your PASS team.

 When this has been discussed and agreed by both Course Leads/Associate Heads you can log into your e:Vision account and go to Change of Circumstances to submit your request online.